Machine API Overview

 3. the agent sends the exact amount from any compatible wallet

-4. R4 settles that deposit back into the normal org credit ledger
+4. R4 settles that deposit back into the normal workspace credit ledger

 This keeps the agent-facing contract wallet-only and provider-neutral even though the v1 backend adapter uses Stripe deposit mode.